jromania-sykes/cleaning_data_course_project/CodeBook.md

 - Y_train - Activity mapping for the data in X_train.
 - subject_train - Mapping of the subject that was performing the activity for the measurement in X_train.

     ###Algorithms

     ####get_tidy_wearables

     Transform the source tables into a tidy data set as defined by..

     1. Merge the training and the test sets to create one data set.
     2. Extract only the measurements on the mean and standard deviation for each measurement.
     3. Use descriptive activity names to name the activities in the data set.
     4. Labels the data set with descriptive variable names.

     ####method

     - Load global tables : activity_labels, features.
     - Load 'train' and 'test' data sets.
 X_test, Y_test, X_train, Y_train.
     - Set column names for X_train and X_test to for the 561 measurements included in each sample (i.e.  Column names).
     - Add the activity and subject columns to the X_train and X_test tables.
 This adds the subject who was begin measured and the activity they were performing when the measurement was taken.
     - Combine the the Test and Train tables into the combined_test_train data frame.
     - As per the instructions extract just the mean and std columns (leaving the activity and subject columns) from the combined_test_train into the mean_std_combined table.
     - Strip funky characters out of the column names (IE, '(','(','-',..) these cause problems with the dplyr specification used for the summary tables created
     - Return cleaned dataframe.

-####get_tidy_mean_by_activity_wd

-- Takes the data frame returned from get_tidy_wearables and returns a second, independent tidy data set with the average of each variable for each activity.

-####get_mean_by_subject_wd <- function(mean_std_combined)
+    ####get_tidy_mean

-- Takes the data frame returned from get_tidy_wearables and returns a second, independent tidy data set with the average of each variable for each subject.
+    - Takes the data frame returned from get_tidy_wearables and returns a second, independent tidy data set with the average of each variable for each activity and subject